caktus/rapidsms-threadless-router/README.rst

 ----------------

 ``httptester_cache`` overrides key components in the legacy ``httptester`` app to provide identical functionality.
-Django's cache backend used as dummy storage.
+Django's cache backend is used as dummy storage.

+**httptester_cache Setup**

 * Add `httptester-cache` to ``INSTALLED_BACKENDS``::